tableau/TabPy/README.md

 Once the configuration is done, you can use Python in calculated fields in Tableau.

 <p align="center"><img alt="Screenshot of a Python calculated field on Tableau Desktop" src="python-calculated-field.png"></p>

+## Security Considerations
+The following security issues should be kept in mind as you use TabPy with Tableau:
+  - The data channel between Tableau and TabPy is currently not encrypted.
+  - TabPy currently does not use authentication.
+  - Python scripts can contain code which can harm security on the server where the TabPy is running.
+For example:
+    - Access file system (read/write)
+    - Install new Python packages which can contain binary code
+    - Execute operating system commands
+    - Open network connections to other servers and download files